By

 syllabus level refers to the choice of content presented and can influence

-motivation by the level of curiosity and interest aroused in the students.
+motivation by the level of curiosity and interest stimulated in the students.

 Finally,